 Starring: Edward James Olmos

-Stand and Deliver is the true story of math teacher, Mr. Escalante, who takes a bunch of math failures and turns them into math geniuses, one day at a time.
-Jaimie Escalante doesn't look very tough: he's half bald, and wears baggy pants, but he knows how to get through to the teenagers in his class.
+Stand and Deliver is the true story of math teacher Mr. Escalante who takes a bunch of math failures and turns them into math geniuses, one day at a time.
+Jaimie Escalante doesn't look very tough: he's half bald and wears baggy pants but he knows how to get through to the teenagers in his class.

-This movie is so inspiring because Mr. Escalante is just a normal guy, who happens to be a heck of a teacher.
-He takes complex material, and breaks it down in a way that learners can understand.
+This movie is so inspiring because Mr. Escalante is just a normal guy who happens to be a heck of a teacher.
+He takes complex material and breaks it down in a way that learners can understand.
 Never giving up, Mr. Escalante keeps hammering away until they get it.
 And when the students start to "get it," it changes their lives.

-Real Life Factor: This is based on a real life story, and has a very authentic feel.
+Real Life Factor: This film is based on the true story of Jaime Escalante and has a very authentic feel.